InfoComm Asia on July 17-19 in Bangkok

 Microsoft Teams

-Microsoft Teams is a cloud-based team collaboration software that comes with Microsoft 365 and Office 365 Suite.
-This platform is mainly designed for corporate messaging, calls, video meetings, and file sharing.
+Microsoft Teams is a cloud-based unified communication and collaboration platform that combines persistent workplace chat, video meetings, file storage, and application integration.
+It is integrated into the Microsoft 365 suite of applications and is designed to help teams collaborate in a modern and efficient way.
 With Microsoft Teams, you can host meetings for up to 300 users.

 Get started with enterprise video conferencing system!